What Is HMRC’s Take On Hiring Self-Employed Workers?

 Background

-Small businesses, especially start-ups prefer to hire workers who bill them through their own business, instead of as permanent employees.
-This is mainly because they can save a lot when it comes to taxes and other employment costs, for example by not having to pay employers national insurance contributions or provide holiday/sick pay or deal with autoenrollment on a pension scheme.
+The savings when it comes to taxes and other employment costs are significant, for example by not having to pay employers national insurance contributions or provide holiday/sick pay, or deal with autoenrollment on a pension scheme.
 There are also the added benefits of having more flexibility in their working conditions and contract.

 Can you hire self employed people?